akinyiv/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9- Function that prints the 9 times table, starting with 0.
 10- Function that adds two integers and returns the result.
 11- Function that prints all natural numbers from n to 98, followed by a new line.
+12- Function that prints the n times table, starting with 0.